NET-UP/tmwordpress/readme.txt

 9. Done!
 You can now start managing your events.

 == Changelog ==
+= 1.3.10 =
+* Plugin compatibility with PHP8 added
+* Fixed infinite loop when access token can not be found

 = 1.3.9 =
 * Added Full-Day Event quick select & custom logic to display better and remove unnecessary information